Thomas Fairfax: Interregnum

 During the Commonwealth of England in 1654, Fairfax was elected MP for the newly created constituency of West Riding in the First Protectorate Parliament.
 He received a pension of £5,000 a year, and lived in retirement at his Yorkshire home of Nunappleton until after the death of the Lord Protector in 1658.
-Nunappleton and Fairfax's retirement there are the subject of Andrew Marvell's country house poem, Upon Appleton House.
+Nunappleton and Fairfax's retirement there, as well as his personality, are the subject of Andrew Marvell's country house poem, Upon Appleton House.
 The troubles of the later Commonwealth recalled Lord Fairfax to political activity, and in 1659 he was elected MP for Yorkshire in the Third Protectorate Parliament.

 Restoration

 For the last time Fairfax's appearance in arms helped to shape the future of the country, when George Monck invited him to assist in the operations about to be undertaken against John Lambert's army.
 In December 1659 he appeared at the head of a body of Yorkshire gentlemen, and such was the influence of Fairfax's name and reputation that 1,200 horse quit Lambert's colours and joined him.
 This was speedily followed by the breaking up of all Lambert's forces, and that day secured the restoration of the monarchy.
 For these actions, along with his honourable conduct in the civil war, he was spared from the wave of Royalist retributions.
 In April 1660 Fairfax was re-elected MP for Yorkshire in the Convention Parliament.
-He was put at the head of the commission appointed by the House of Commons to wait upon Charles II at the Hague and urge his speedy return.
+He was put at the head of the commission appointed by the House of Commons to wait upon Charles II at The Hague and urge his speedy return.
 His actions assisted the Stuart Restoration.
 Fairfax provided the horse which Charles rode at his coronation.

 Later life

 The remaining eleven years of the life of Lord Fairfax were spent in retirement at his seat in Yorkshire.
 His wife died in 1665 and Fairfax died at Nun Appleton Priory in 1671.
-He was buried at Bilbrough, near York.
+He was buried at St James' Church, Bilbrough, near York.